pieroproietti/penguins-eggs/README.md

 ## yolk
 yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
 Thanks to yolk, you can safely install your system without the need o an active internet connection.

+## krill
+I'm writing a new CLI installer aside the original one included in eggs: [krill](https://github.com/pieroproietti/penguins-krill).
+Krill let you to install your system in a nice CLI interface using the same, or similar - for jessie and stretch - configuration of [calamares](calamares.io).

 ## Two great helpers!
-I recently added two lightweight helpers integrated with eggs: mom and dad.
+I added two lightweight helpers integrated with eggs: mom and dad.
 While mom is a bash script with whiptail - and guides the user to the various commands and documentation.
 Dad is a short way to creating the iso: all you have to do is type in **sudo eggs dad** and follow simple instructions.

 ## What distributions can I use?
-Eggs is born on Debian strecth/buster, full support Debian bullseys, Devuan beowulf, Ubuntu focal, bionic and derivatives.
+Eggs is born on Debian strecth/buster, full support Debian from jessie to bullseye, Devuan beowulf, Ubuntu focal, bionic and derivatives.
 I usually try it against Debian buster, Devuan beowulf, Linux Mint 19.3 tricia (bionic derivated) and Linux Mint 20 ulyana (focal derivated) before releases.
 I tried it successfully in LMDE 4 debbie, and deepin.
 Eggs, generally must work with all the derivates from that distros.

 Some iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).